Skip to content

 The production of gas is a normal process but it can become uncomfortable and embarrassing after meals when produced in excessive amounts.
 Bloating usually occurs when there is too much gas in the gut and is produced by bacteria digesting and fermenting our meals.
 Some of the key causes of bloating are: stress, food intolerance, constipation, overeating, dysbiosis, intestinal permeability, low stomach acid, infections, high sugar diet, eating too quickly, and hormone imbalances.

-These natural approaches consist of simple diet and lifestyle changes that you can implement in to your daily routines.
+The following natural approaches include simple diet and lifestyle changes that can be implemented in order to support and promote good gut health.

 How, what, and when we eat has a huge effect on the health of the gut.
 A mindful approach to eating includes eating smaller meals, not eating too fast, and not rushing your meals.
 Gulping your food down and talking whilst eating can introduce more gas in to the system as you swallow.
 Eating food without proper chewing can also impair digestion, and put strain on the digestive system.
-Avoid drinking beverages immediately before or after eating as this can dilute your stomach acid, affecting your overall digestive capacity.
+Drinking beverages immediately before or after eating should be avoided as this can dilute stomach acid, and lower overall digestive capacity.

 The FODMAP diet contains more easily digestible foods and reduces certain carbohydrates that can be poorly absorbed, leading to fermentation in the small intestine.
 This elimination diet is increasing in popularity and can help in the short term, allowing the gut to heal.
 In the longer term you need to establish a tolerance level for each food, in order to reintroduce it and keep your diet as diverse as possible.